 A Roman manual of navigation from the first century AD, Periplus Maris Erithraei mentions islands assumed to be the Maldives.

-Ptolemy, the famous 2nd century AD Greek astronomer, mathematician and geographer, refers to the Maldives in his Geography.
+Ptolemy, the famous 2ND century AD Greek astronomer, mathematician and geographer, refers to the Maldives in his Geography.

-The first record of Maldivians traveling abroad is obtained from the writings of the Roman historian Amianus Marcelinus (circa 320-390 AD).
+The first record of Maldivians travelling abroad is obtained from the writings of the Roman historian Amianus Marcelinus (circa 320-390 AD).
 He records a visit by a delegation of Divis (Maldivians) to Rome in 362 AD bearing gifts to Emperor Julian.

 A historical document of China records that in the years 658 AD and 662 AD, the King of the Maldives sent gifts to the Chinese Emperor Kao-Tsung of the Tang dynasty.
 The gifts were taken to his court by Maldivians.

 According to written records of the Chola Dynasty of South India, the Chola king Raja Raja I (985-1014 AD) captured a number of islands of the Maldives after a naval encounter during the late 10TH or 11TH century AD.

 Arab travellers wrote about the Maldives as early as the 900 AD.
 In 1343 AD Ibn Batuta the famous historian and traveller visited the Maldives, lived here and wrote about the country.